zer0def/nginxinc-kubernetes-ingress/README.md

 it, choose the *edge* version built from the [latest commit](https://github.com/nginxinc/kubernetes-ingress/commits/main) from the main branch.

-To use the NGINX Ingress Controller, you need to have access to:
+To use NGINX Ingress Controller, you need to have access to:

 - An NGINX Ingress Controller image.
 - Installation manifests or a Helm chart.